opengisci/opengisci.github.io/sp25/_posts/2025-02-10-c-github-pages.md

 - Publish and customize a GitHub pages site with an 'about' page
 - Add at least one blog post
-- Your website should be online by `Tuesday, September 19`

 ## Git